11 min read

 Limitations for pharmacies and drugstores

-While certain businesses, such as digital subscription services, pharmacies, drugstores, supplement providers and businesses dealing with animal products, were previously excluded from using WhatsApp Business, WhatsApp has changed is policies this year to allow these companies to join the platform.
+While certain businesses, such as digital subscription services, pharmacies, drugstores, supplement providers and businesses dealing with animal products, were previously excluded from using WhatsApp Business, WhatsApp has changed is policies in 2022 to allow these companies to join the platform.
 They're still mostly prohibited from using commercial features, but they can now also use WhatsApp Business messaging.

 Pharmacies and drugstores, however, still face some limitations.
 According to WhatsApp, they can't use business messaging to "promote or transact in the sale of pharmaceuticals."
 However, they can: